 Homozygous: having two identical alleles of a particular gene or genes.
 For instance, a plant that has 2 alleles coding for purple flowers will produce purple flowers.

 For example, if you won the prestigious High Times Cannabis cup with a new “strain”, many growers may then want to grow that same outstanding strain.
 However, if that strain has not been properly stabilized, your chances of finding that same incredible plant from a 10 pack of seeds are slim to none.

 In order to have uniformity among the offspring, it takes much more than a one-off cross.

-Stability here refers to genetic stability.
+Stability here refers to genetic stability meaning that the plants are homozygous for most genes.
 It is not to be confused with sexual stability (Having pure males and pure females without any hermaphrodites).

 That being said, sexual stability is also an essential component.
 During the selection and stabilization process, plants must go through stress-tests in order to reveal their hermaphroditic tendencies.
 Then, all the “Hermies” must be culled out.

 There are several different methods breeders resort to in order to stabilize their strains.

 Cannabis Plants by nature are diploids with twenty chromosomes.
 When you pollinate a plant, each one of the parents contributes ten chromosomes each to the new cell they have formed.